Hash-Brews/HashBrew/README.md

 # HashBrew

 HashBrew is a Compact Place where you can make Packages, or install them, using python, javascirpt and more!

-verison: [1.2.0]

 <h2>🪛Installation Tool🪛:</h2>